What is Draft Coach?

 Grammar and citation tools in Draft Coach

-Students should be advised to use Draft Coach for similarity checking only.
-This is made clear to them in student guidance on using the tool.
+Please advise students to use Draft Coach for similarity checking only as indicated in the student guidance on using the tool.

 Points to remember

-- Draft Coach is for formative use only: It’s a student-facing drafting resource intended to build academic writing skills before submission.
+- Draft Coach is for formative use only: it’s a student-facing drafting resource intended to assist academic writing skills before submission.

-- Staff cannot see Similarity Reports or checks generated by Draft Coach: The similarity checks students run in Draft Coach do not feed back into your marking tools or Turnitin Assignment submissions.
-Staff will see the Similarity Report generated when the assignment is submitted – which then can/should be used in any cases of academic misconduct.
+- You cannot see Similarity Reports or checks generated by Draft Coach: These do not feed back into Turnitin.
+You can see a Similarity Report when the assignment is submitted for marking to help you judge its academic integrity.

-- Draft Coach does not submit student draft content to Turnitin’s repository: Running Draft Coach checks will not affect the student’s final Turnitin Similarity Report once they submit their assignment.
+- Draft Coach does not submit to Turnitin’s repository: Running reports via Draft Coach will not affect the student’s final Turnitin Similarity Report once they submit their assignment.

 How to support students